lohcoh/lohcoh-core/lohcoh-docs/Ideation-lowkode-as-form-generator.md

 ## What is lowkode

 lowkode is a rapid form development library for Blazor.
-It fully automates form creation by dynamically generating forms from models.
+It fully automates form creation by dynamically generating forms from templates and metadata models.
 lowkode is not tied to any particular UI library, it provides its own Bootstrap-based components but provides the ability to completely customize, transform, or replace any UI element.